kathywu1201/Brown_DEI_Data_Cleaning_2024/README.md

 # Brown_DEI_Data_Cleaning_2024

 ## Description
-This project is under the Equity & Diversity Committe at Brown University.
-The main purpose of this project is to do data processing and cleanning for various survey done in the department.
+This repository includes the data processing and cleaning scripts for various surveys conducted by the Equity & Diversity Committee at Brown University.
+The primary goal of this project is to handle and refine data collected from different departmental surveys, ensuring it is cleaned and formatted for further analysis and decision-making.

 ## Usage
-The scripts that need to be run is in the code file.
-The file names start with 'run_{}.py' are the scripts that we need to run and output processed and cleaned csv files.
-Other python files are the utils that include the necessary functions that need to be used in outputing each csv files.
+The repository consists of a series of Python scripts located within the 'code' directory.
+The files prefixed with run_{} are the main scripts that process the raw data into structured CSV files.
+Supporting utility scripts are also provided to assist with specific functions needed for data output.

-__run_concentration.py:__ returns a csv file where each row are the concentrations under the Computer Science Department and columns indicates the percentage in various categories.
-In the end of this file, there also includes a summary row that calculate the average percentage of each column categories.
+__run_concentration.py:__ This script outputs a CSV file listing the concentrations within the Computer Science Department.
+Each row represents a concentration, and each column shows the percentage of students in various categories.
+The script concludes with a summary row that calculates the average percentage for each category.

-__run_demographics_indivisual.py:__ returns a csv file of a selected semester that you want to take a look.
-Each row are the courses offered in the Computer Science Department and the corresponding course level; each columns indicates the parcentage in various categories, under the same tag [], the sum of the percentage is 100%.
-The percentages are calculated with respect to the total enrollment of each course offered in the department in the selected semester.
-Additionally, for each course level and all courses, there is a row that calculate the average percentage along each column.
+__run_demographics_individual.py:__ This script generates a CSV file for a selected semester, detailing the courses offered in the Computer Science Department along with their course levels.
+Each column represents different demographic categories, with the sum of percentages under each category totaling 100%.
+This script also calculates the average percentage across all courses at each course level.

-__run_demographics.py:__ return a csv file of all the semester.
-The output of this scripts is similar to the indivisual one but is an aggreation of a bunch of semesters.
+__run_demographics.py:__ Similar to run_demographics_individual.py, but this script aggregates data across multiple semesters into a single CSV file, providing a broader overview of the demographics over time.

-__run_survey.py:__ return a csv file where each row correspond to a respond of a survey question, while each column represents the demographic categories across all tabs in the original spreadsheet.
+__run_survey.py:__ This script processes survey data into a CSV file where each row corresponds to a response to a survey question, and each column represents different demographic categories across all survey tabs.

-__run_survey_questions.py:__ return a txt file which lists the full version of each question.
+__run_survey_questions.py:__ Outputs a text file that contains the full text of each survey question, providing clarity on the data processed in other scripts.

 ## Contact
 If you have any questions about this project, please feel free to contact me using the following email address.\